 Ayurveda looks at the source and connection of health concerns, rather than separating the parts from the whole.
 Panchakarma practices, such as daily abhyanga, provide a sense of calm while softening ama for removal.
 In addition, the time dedicated to panchakarma offers an opportunity for deep introspection.
 Many people start or deepen their meditation practice during panchakarma.
 As the panchakarma cleanse draws out toxins from the mind and body, negative or circular thoughts that arise from them leave as well.

 In our busy lives, it’s easy to pass off fatigue as a normal response to our days.
 It’s true that we too often push ourselves to maintain a level of stress and work that is not conducive to health and longevity.
 However, weak agni can also contribute to fatigue.
 If our food is not being digested properly or we are not receiving the nutrients from what we eat, our bodies tire faster.

-I recommend to any client undergoing panchakarma to take time off or, at minimum, reduce the regular workload.
 The space away from a usual routine will allow your body to recuperate from stress and get you into a proper sleep/wake schedule that will give you sustained energy for your day.
 Reduced stress after the panchakarma treatments are complete is also important.
 The rejuvenation period after treatments is when the body and mind integrate the new state.